 (3) sharp items used for a child with special care needs must be disposed of in a "sharps container."
 The sharps container must be stored out of reach of a child;

 (4) the license holder must have the following bodily fluid disposal supplies in the center: disposable gloves, disposal bags, and eye protection; and

-(5) the license holder must ensure that each staff person is trained on universal precautions to reduce the risk of spreading infectious disease.
-A staff person's completion of the training must be documented in the staff person's personnel record.
+(5) the license holder must ensure that each staff person follows universal precautions to reduce the risk of spreading infectious disease.

-(a) No later than September 30, 2017, a licensed child care center must have a written emergency plan for emergencies that require evacuation, sheltering, or other protection of a child, such as fire, natural disaster, intruder, or other threatening situation that may pose a health or safety hazard to a child.
+(a) A licensed child care center must have a written emergency plan for emergencies that require evacuation, sheltering, or other protection of a child, such as fire, natural disaster, intruder, or other threatening situation that may pose a health or safety hazard to a child.
 The plan must be written on a form developed by the commissioner and must include: